meiyuu0305/Workforce-Performance/README.md

 Employed SQL to make a database, reduce redundancy by creating relational tables as follows.
 ![QuickDBD-export](https://github.com/user-attachments/assets/7b56b335-5ba2-4ff5-b499-5949b1e05039)

-The documentation is found in Processing_data section
+The documentation for this step is found in Processing_data section.